Zanzibar: 7 places to experience is written by Well Mammen Nielsen.

 The population is welcoming and swings around with Swahili-friendly expressions; jambo, hakuna matata, pole pole, asante sana.
 At the local market behind the bus stop, the conversation is lively and tasty fruits, double-sized vegetables, spices and freshly caught fish are sold in long lanes for cheap money.

-The city's focal point is the park Forodhani Gardens, where you can relax during the day with a view havet.
-At sunset, the area transforms into a hectic food market, where small stalls are set up and the catch of the day is fried and prepared.
+The city's focal point is the park Forodhani Gardens, where you can relax during the day with a view of the sea.
+At sunset, the area transforms into a hectic food market, where small stalls are set up and the day's catch is fried and prepared.
 A favorite place for locals and tourists alike.

 The food looks inviting, but pay attention to theirs seafood, which is not always quite as freshly caught as promised.